keybase/client/go/doc/context.md

 Status: **completed**

 It used to be the case we needed the exclusive lock over Account/LoginContext to make an API call, since it needed the user's session cookie (and CSRF token), and it was stored there.
 This setup made it very easy for API calls to fight over this locked resource and to stall, especially on application foregrounding or resumption from a long sleep.
 So the solution here is to authenticate a client to the server just based on a signature that the user can cook up with just her/his public key.
-Now, API calls are no longer dependent on Account/LoginContext, with the exception of provisioning and signup (i.e., before proper device keys are established).
+Now, API calls are no longer dependent on Account/LoginContext, and instead depend on `ActiveDevice`, with the exception of provisioning and signup (i.e., before proper device keys are established).

 ## Step 2: Propagate MetaContext from libkb outward